tsweditor/tsweditor.github.io/docs/install.md

 the files labeled as 'Source Code'.
 This will just download the standard unmodified 4.26 source.

-Occasionally an additional file may be included engine with `.Patch.zip` this will be for if there was a bug in the release or to transition to a newer build without needing to download the whole editor again.
+Occasionally an additional file may be included named `.Patch.zip` this will be for if there was a bug in the release or to transition to a newer build without needing to download the whole editor again.